j-kish/anyflake/README.md

-Pure ruby independent ID generator like the SnowFlake, ChiliFlake
+Pure ruby independent ID generator like the Snowflake, ChiliFlake
 =================================================================

-This is ID generator like the SnowFlake and ChiliFlake that implemented by pure ruby.
+This is ID generator like the Snowflake and ChiliFlake that implemented by pure ruby.

 Installation